 Dixon and Carol Doll Executive Director of the Center for Entrepreneurship

-Bio: Prior to U-M, Jonathan had senior operating roles in several medical device startups in Silicon Valley.
+Prior to U-M, Jonathan had senior operating roles in several medical device startups in Silicon Valley.
 The companies ranged from infant hearing screening, to asthma diagnostics, to hearing devices.
-Most recently, Jonathan was the COO/CTO of EarLens Corporation a medical device startup in Silicon Valley.
+Most recently, Jonathan was the COO/CTO of EarLens Corporation.
 In addition to his responsibilities as the operational head of the company, he raised capital from a variety of sources including SBIRs, angels, strategic partners, and VCs.
-Jonathan has over 12 patents and received his PhD in Biomechanics Stanford.
-Products developed under Jonathan’s leadership have received numerous national awards as first-of-kind innovations.
+Jonathan has over 20 patents and received his PhD in Biomechanics from Stanford.